MCT-master/mct-master.github.io/_posts/2020-09-20-classifying-urban-sounds.md

 excerpt: How well does a convolution neural network perform at detecting multiple classes within a single sample?
 This experiment explores augmenting the UrbanSound8K database to test a well performing CNN architecture in a multi-label, multi-class scenerio.
 ---

-# Enviromental Sound Classification to the Max
+# Environmental Sound Classification over Concurrent Samples

 Given the short two week span to develop a machine learning model, I decided on repurposing some pre-existing methods in approaching environmental sound classification.
 Environmental sound classification (ESC) is a field that benefits well from machine learning techniques, as the data examined will always be unique and noisy.
 Two well known databases, UrbanSound8K (US8K) [5] and ESC-50 [9] provide recordings from Freesound.org, trimmed, labeled and grouped into categories for analysis.
 This system attempts to utilise a convolution neural network (CNN) on an augmented UrbanSound8K dataset for multi-label classification.